JinpengLiu12/ECE445-SP2024/hc43/readme.md

   • Compare the advantages and disadvantages of using servo motors and stepper motors. <br>

 ## 3/26:
-  • Build the physical design of the pill box. <br>
+  • Build the physical design of the pill box using cardboard. <br>

 ## 4/2: